 A complainant who files a Formal Complaint may request, at any time, to address the matter through the Informal Resolution Process.
 Informal resolution processes can only be used when both parties and the Title IX Coordinator, or designee, agree informal resolution is an appropriate option to resolve the Formal Complaint.
 Factors that the Title IX Coordinator, or designee, may weigh in considering the appropriateness of the informal resolution process include, but are not limited to, the gravity of the allegations, whether there is an ongoing threat of harm or safety to the campus, whether the respondent is a repeat offender, and whether the parties are participating in good faith.
 This determination is not subject to appeal.
-No party should feel intimidated, coerced or threatened to participate in an informal resolution process where there is reason to believe that a party's consent to use the process is not truly voluntary.
+No party should feel intimidated, coerced or threatened to participate in an informal resolution process, and the Title IX Coordinator or designee will not authorize use of the informal resolution process where there is reason to believe that a party's consent to use the process is not truly voluntary.